Global shares boosted on US-China trade deal speculation

 London

-The main FTSE index added 0.4 per cent on its fourth straight day in positive territory, as Asia-focussed HSBC and miners gained on the prospect of an initial US-China trade accord.
+The main Ftse index added 0.4 per cent on its fourth straight day in positive territory, as Asia-focused HSBC and miners gained on the prospect of an initial US-China trade accord.

 British American Tobacco was the biggest boost among blue-chips, rising 3.1 per cent after it forecast annual revenue to grow in the upper half of its long-term target range.